HONEY BUNNY, PUMPKIN & POOBAG

 It was a glorious day.
 The vibrant blue sky could be seen as far as the eye could see; a gentle breeze whispered between the leaves; the sweet scent of freshly cut grass lingered in the air and the faint melody of the ice cream van jingled in the distance.

 After hours of fun, cycling around like headless chickens - nature called.
 Now I know what you’re thinking, Poobag + nature calls = story over, but you’d be wrong (although one such incident did actually take place a couple of years prior.
-My grandad had to wipe my brother's bottom with a rumex obtusifolius - more commonly known as the dock leaf: true story).
+My grandad had to wipe my brother's bottom with a rumex obtusifolius - more commonly known as the dock leaf).

 Fortunately on this occasion, we only needed to take a number one.
-So we pulled over for a short break and took a piddle in nature’s urinal (a bush).
+So we pulled over for a short break and took a piddle in nature’s urinal.
 Now for some bizarre reason, I was wearing a jumper on this sweltering day - a Liverpool goalkeepers jersey if I remember correctly.
 So I decided to take it off.
-We did our business, mounted our bikes and sped off at high speed (with my jumper in hand).
+We did our business, mounted our bikes and sped off at high speed (jumper in hand).

 We raced through an alleyway which led to the “backsies”, and as we approached the exit, my jumper was violently sucked into my front wheel - bringing the bike to a sudden stop.
 I was propelled forward, smashed my stomach on the handlebars and flipped over the front.
 Amazing I didn’t cry, but I did uncontrollably vomit on the ground.
 I tried to stand but my body was having none of it: I couldn’t move; I was immobile.
 To cut a long story short, I was taken to hospital and examined.
 It was concluded that I had ruptured my bowel; my body was slowly being poisoned.
 I was rushed into theatre; had six inches of my bowel removed and spent the next six weeks recovering in hospital.
 Over that period, I was fitted with a colostomy bag; hence the pet name - Poobag.

 Some of you may be thinking that this is brutal.
 That poor lad was hours away from death and now his wife refers to him as Poobag.
 But in all honesty, I wouldn’t have it any other way.
 It sure beats the namby-pamby pet names such as Honey Bunny and Pumpkin.
-To conclude, when it comes to public displays of affection, to wear your heart on your sleeve isn't a very good plan.
-You should wear it inside, where it functions best.
-And when it comes to cycling, to hold your jumper in hand isn't a very good plan.
-You should wear it on your body, where it functions best.
+To conclude, when it comes to public displays of affection, to wear your heart on your sleeve isn't a very good plan - you should wear it on the inside where it functions best.
+And when it comes to cycling, to hold your jumper in hand isn't a very good plan - you should wear it on your body, where it functions best.